haberdashPI/vscode-master-key/notes.md

 - idea: we want the default mode (which can be set by the user) to require no when clause for it; in this way we can activate the extension on the first relevant keypress
+  - whenever we do this we'll need to properly handle `keybindingPaletteOpen` (does a failure for this context to exist cause the when clause to fail even if it is inside an ||, I think it does)
+  - each key will need to check for activation of the extension (e.g. using a context) and a separate version of the keybinding without this context or a mode check can implementing the binding when the extension isn't active (and do this for *only* the default mode bindings)

 unit tests: edge cases with recording edits
   - how about when I switch documents?